tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/快照相关问题_intl_en.md

 For more information, see [Rolling Back Snapshots](https://intl.cloud.tencent.com/document/product/362/5756).

 ### Do I need to shut down the CVM to roll back to a snapshot?
-- For a cloud disk that has been mounted to a CVM, you have to shut down the CVM to roll back to a snapshot.
+- For a cloud disk that has been attached to a CVM, you have to shut down the CVM to roll it back to a snapshot.
-- For a cloud disk that has not been mounted, you can directly roll back to a snapshot.
+- For a cloud disk that has not been attached to a CVM, you can directly roll it back to a snapshot.

 ### Can I read a previous snapshot to restore a cloud disk?
 Yes.
 You can use an existing snapshot created at any point in time to restore data, regardless of the snapshot’s point in time.